Table of contents

 What do I think I will learn?

-Here, it is great to draw a mindmap to get an overview of the topic I am learning.
+Here, drawing a mindmap to get an overview of the topic I am learning is great.

 This will help you to see where you can apply the most leverage.